Orange-OpenSource/metamorphosed/README.md

 	jheinecke/metamorphosed:latest
 ```

-the option `--env COMPAREWITH=...` only be used if you want to compare files
+the option `--env COMPAREWITH=...` must only be used if you want to compare files

 ## Validate AMR files